anbox-cloud/discourse-docs/installation-quickstart.md

     constraints: "instance-type=m4.xlarge root-disk=40G"
 ```

-For the `anbox-cloud` bundle the `overlay.yaml` includes one more machine in the default configuration:
+For the `anbox-cloud` bundle, the `overlay.yaml` includes one more machine in the default configuration:

 ```
 machines: